Q: What do you mean by integrative counseling?

 Treatment recommendations will address the contributing factors in any of these three areas:

-- Strategies to improve your ability to regulate emotional states and sexual urges
+- Strategies to improve your self control and ability to regulate emotional states (including sexual urges)

 - Strategies to change relationship behavior patterns and improve empathy capacity